Establish And Expand Relationships With School Districts, 4-year College Partners,

 the District’s Colleges.

-- Increase Middle College and Early College opportunities.
+- Continue to expand and support Middle College and Early College opportunities.

-- Make concurrent and dual enrollment processes more efficient and accessible for secondary
+- Expand dual enrollment opportunities and make processes more efficient and accessible

-- Work with feeder high schools to develop better placement processes that result in
+- Work with feeder high schools to streamline processes for sharing transcript information

 - Increase/expand partnerships with four-year colleges and universities to increase